 Meanwhile, the central bank will raise policy interest rates to moderate aggregate demand, resulting in lower inflation and economic growth.
 We call it contractionary monetary policy or tight monetary policy.

-In addition to policy interest rates, the central bank can also tighten monetary policy by increasing the reserve requirement ratio.
-Or the central bank carries out open market operations by selling government securities.
+In addition to policy interest rates, the central bank can tighten monetary policy by increasing the reserve requirement ratio or carry out open market operations by selling government securities.

 While monetary and fiscal policies affect aggregate demand, supply-side policies seek to influence aggregate supply.
 It can be through: